 Several types of financial aid are available for students who demonstrate financial need and who are maintaining satisfactory progress in their course of study.
 It is highly recommended that all students apply for the full range of financial assistance.
 All inquiries concerning student financial aid should be directed to the Financial Aid Office in the K. Ray Bailey Student Services Center.
+The American Society of

-The Society of Diagnostic Medical Sonography Foundation and The Society of Vascular Ultrasound provide scholarship opportunities for students.
+Echocardiography, The Society of Diagnostic Medical Sonography Foundation and The Society of Vascular Ultrasound provide scholarship opportunities for students.